playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ![The person thinking about fish will walk to the furthest away table because it has fish](./buffet_table_farther.png)

-Likewise, if you have a data provider that is hosting entirely unrelated data from what your child component is looking for, it might not pick up the correct data.
+Likewise, if you have a data provider hosting entirely unrelated data from what your child component is looking for, it might not pick up the correct data.

 <!-- tabs:start -->